 This is where our lovely friendly fairies live...

-Enchanting Fairy Garden at The Ardilaun Hotel Opening Summer 2017
+Enchanting Fairy Garden at The Ardilaun Hotel

 It is said that the Fairy Family have been secretly living there since the 1800’s.
 The Fairies, previously unknown to the public, play an important role in the life of the hotel.
-As part of the Fifty-five years celebrations at The Ardilaun Hotel, a new Fairy Garden trail map has been printed.
-This is now available for children and families staying on holidays at the hotel or children who dine in the hotel in the Camilaun Restaurant or The Ardilaun Bistro.
+As part of the Fifty-five years celebrations at The Ardilaun Hotel, a Fairy Garden trail map has been launched.
+This is available for children and families staying on holidays at the hotel or children who dine in the hotel in the Camilaun Restaurant or The Ardilaun Bistro.

 When visiting The Ardilaun Fairy Garden, the fairy experts advise to tip toe and to stay really quiet when out searching as you might have a chance to spot one of the beautiful glittering fairies or see their trail of magic fairy dust.
 The fairies picked the safest part of the garden to the rear of the hotel’s garden patio near the fountain at The Ardilaun Hotel, away from the car park.